Search for Higgs boson production at high transverse momentum in the WW decay channel in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Higgs boson identification and reconstruction

 Compared to the original \ParT, the \ParTfinetuned tagger achieves nearly 60\% higher signal efficiency at a background efficiency of 1\% for \hwwlep decays.
 This demonstrates the value of transfer learning: training large models on a broad set of classes and datasets, followed by targeted fine-tuning on a smaller subset specific to the topology of interest, as the $1\Pell$ final state here.
 A comparison was also made directly using the CMS statistical analysis tool \textsc{Combine}~\cite{CMS:2024onh}, observing similar increase in expected significance.
 Tagger performance curves (background vs. signal efficiency) for simulated jets are shown in Fig.~\ref{fig:ROCs}, using a selection similar to the $0\Pell$ channel: $\ptja>400\GeV$, $\mj>50\GeV$, and $\abs{\eta^\text{j}}<2.4$.

 The \Hlqq, \Hfourq, and \Hthreeq simulated signal jets lack a suitable SM counterpart jet for calibration.
 Therefore, to calibrate the $P(\PH_{0\Pell})$ and $P(\PH_{1\Pell})$ discriminants, the Lund jet plane (LJP) reweighting technique~\cite{CMS:2025eyd} is applied to simulated jets with a fixed number of quark-initiated prongs.
 The method reclusters each jet into subjets, each representing the radiation pattern of an individual quark from the hard interaction.
 Corrections for each subjet are derived based on data-to-simulation ratios of LJP densities~\cite{Dreyer:2018nbf}, which provide representations that capture the phase space density of different types of splittings in the two-dimensional space of momentum transfer and angular separation.
 These per-splitting corrections, measured in data using subjets from $\PW \to \Pq\Pq$ decays~\cite{CMS:2025eyd}, are combined into a total correction for the simulated jet.
 In this analysis, the LJP reweighting is used to correct the signal selection efficiency in the $P(\PH_{0\Pell})$ and $P(\PH_{1\Pell})$ discriminants and to estimate the associated uncertainties.
-The corresponding scale factor (SF), is defined as the ratio of efficiencies after the LJP reweighting to those from the uncorrected simulation.
+The corresponding SFs are defined as the ratio of efficiencies after the LJP reweighting to those from the uncorrected simulation, and are validated in \ttbar-enriched control regions as described below.

 The simulation is calibrated separately for each dominant signal component: \Hfourq, \Hthreeq, and \Hlqq, corresponding to jets containing four, three, and two quark-originated subjets, respectively.
 Jets are matched to their generator-level category and reclustered into the appropriate number of subjets based on their quark content, using the exclusive \kt algorithm~\cite{Catani:1993hr, Ellis:1993tq}.
 The splitting pattern is extracted using the clustering history of each subjet.
-For \Hlqq jets, the highest \pt lepton and PF constituents within $\Delta R = 0.2$ are removed before reclustering, to isolate its hadronic component.
+For \Hlqq jets, reconstructed lepton and photon PF candidates within $\Delta R = 0.2$ of the generator-level lepton are removed before reclustering, to isolate the hadronic component from the leptonic one.

 Individual SFs derived for each signal component are then combined to produce a global SF applicable to all signal jets in each analysis category.
 The resulting SFs range from 0.84 to 0.98, with total uncertainties of 9--27\%, as described in Section~\ref{Sec:uncertainties}.